Doctoral Day Faculty of Business and Economics

 - Venue

 The Doctoral Day event is yearly organized by the Faculty of Business and Economics in co-operation with the Executive PhD programme of the Antwerp Management School.
-At 17 October 2023, we welcome our PhD-students, as well as their research supervisors, interested Master students and invitees for the thirteenth edition of this research day.
+We invite PhD-students, as well as their research supervisors and interested PhD researchers.

 Amongst the submitted papers, the Best Paper Award Committee selects three papers that will be presented during the Doctoral Day, after which the Committee decides who receives the Best Paper Award.

-The 2023 edition of the FBE Doctoral Day will take place Tuesday 17 October 2023 at the Cloister of the Grauwzusters.
+The 15th edition of the FBE Doctoral Day will take place at 21 October 2025 at the Cloister of the Grauwzusters.

 Deadlines